Verina-Ehab/daily_verse/README.md

 # daily_verse

-A new Flutter application which show a bible verse and change it per minute and send a notification contains the new changed verse. you can control sending notifications.
+A Flutter application which show a bible verse.
+The verse had benn changed per minute.
+The application sends a notification contains the new changed verse. you can control sending notifications.

 ## Getting Started